rosebeck482/crypto_policy_analyzer/README.md

 A tool for analyzing and querying cryptocurrency regulation and policy documents using advanced NLP techniques including RAG (Retrieval Augmented Generation), semantic search, and graph-based retrieval.

-# Crypto Policy Documents Ingestion & Multi-Hop RAG System

-This project is designed to ingest, process, chunk, annotate, and index cryptocurrency-related policy documents and then perform multi-hop reasoning over them using a Retrieval-Augmented Generation (RAG) approach.
-The system integrates modern LLM techniques with classical Information Retrieval methods.

----

 ## Overview

 - **Purpose:**